yukonta/EasyCaption/README.md

 Change the current catalog to EasyCaption/ .

 In the file EasyCaption/config.py (in the first string) set the actual proxy SOCKS4 for Telegram.
 The actual proxy address you can find in the file https://proxyscrape.com/free-proxy-list (you need SOCKS4) - download the file and choose the address.
+Important!!!
+If the Bot doesn't work please change the proxy address (you may need to change the proxy address several times if the Bot doesn't work)!!!

 Run main.py .